Foat/foat.github.io/_posts/articles/2015-06-02-java-aspects-using-spring-aop-and-aspectj.markdown

 Here, we will see how to configure a simple [Gradle] project using [Java] with such popular frameworks like [Spring AOP] and [AspectJ].

 ## Gradle configuration
-We start from a gradle configuration file:
+We start from the gradle configuration file:

 {% highlight groovy linenos=table %}
 group 'me.foat.articles.aspects'